jfriedlein/add_metadata2File_xattr_GUI_py/README.md

 This is a quick&dirty 2 hour AI-based implementation.

 ## ToDos
+- Text selection is not possible in my "Note:" field, why?
+- Check why file copies add each byte as hex
 - collect the needed python packages
 - This could be packed into a standalone python executable to avoid the need for a python installation and the GUI packages.